-Reducing Chances of Alzheimer’s
+Reducing Chances of Alzheimer’s Disease

 A study of 1200 individuals at high risk for Alzheimer’s was conducted over the span of two decades.
 Group one was given a total “lifestyle makeover” which included nutrition advice, a workout coach, social activities, and careful management of coronary health.

-It appears that the simple things are what turn out to be protective.
+Somehow the simple things are what turn out to be protective.

 Lifestyle Changes to Make Now that May Ward Off Alzheimer’s